23rd March 2020

 21st May 2020

-59 days after the site was released, there 50 activities available covering all school years from K to 10 and a wide range of content.
+59 days after the site was released, there were 50 activities available covering all school years from K to 10 and a wide range of content.
 Not a bad effort and the garden wasn't neglected too much.

 Was there interest?
 Yes.
 109 people - teachers and parents - registered their email.
 They were from every state and territory in Australia and at least one from each of New Zealand, UK, Sweden, USA and China.